 Let's be completely honest here — LG's generally known as the other South Korean smartphone company.
 But if that's all you think about LG, you're sorely missing out, as it's been making really good smartphones that too often fly under the radar.
 That's not to say we haven't seen LG make inroads in the past few years.
-Google chose it for the Nexus 4 and 5, as well as the new Nexus 5X, and the LG G2 in 2013 marked the start of a new class of flagship device.
+It's made three Nexus phones in partnership with Google, and in recent years has become known for trying something different with wacky camera technologies, bendable handsets and removable modules.

 LG's also known for making more than a few forgettable low-end phones.
 But these, here, truly are the LG smartphones you need to be acquainted with.

 Article updated July 2016

 Released April 2016: The LG G5 arrived earlier in the year than previous G-series phones, making its grand debut at MWC 2016.
 It also marks yet another new direction for LG, with the G5 taking buttons off the back of the phone and introducing an all new, slightly crazy, modular design.

 For the most part the G5 is what you'd expect of an early-2016 flagship product: Snapdragon 820 processor, 5.3-inch QHD display, 32GB internal storage and 4GB of RAM.
 The cameras aren't what you'd expect, though, with two of them on the back combining to take genuine wide angle shots if you so wish.